yrdsb-peths/final-project-final-marin-jennifer-amelie/README.md

 # SET  UP
 1. Copy the this file and rename it to `project.greenfoot`
+2. When prompted to initialize a world, right click on "TitleScreen" and click "new TitleScreen()"

 # ABOUT GAME
 You have been invited to assist King Capybara on his journey to save his friend, Birdie!
 He has to go to the ancient tree to collect all the gold coins hidden there.
 You can choose between three different levels depending on your skill level.